platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

                 git merge upstream/master
 ```

-Every time the `upstream-update` source operation is ran on a branch, that branch will get checked out, then add a Git remote for the upstream Git repository, then merge the latest changes from its main branch (called `master` in this example).
+Now every time you run `platform source-operation:run upstream-update` using the CLI on a given branch, the branch fetches all changes from the upstream git repository and then merges the latest changes from the `main` branch in the upstream repository.
 Because there are now local changes committed in the local repository, those changes will then get pushed, built, and deployed.
 If there’s a merge conflict, the script will fail without committing anything.

 We recommend running this operation on a Development environment rather than directly on Production.